SimJunYou/CS2113T-TP-UG/UG.md

 `add -m <module_code>`

 **Example Usage:**
-Let’s say you are taking the module CS1010 Programming Methodology
+Let’s say you are taking the module CS1010 Programming Methodology.

 To add a module into ra.VI:
 1. Type `add -m`, followed by your module, `CS1010`.